SeaRyanC/blog/posts/llm-accessibility.md

 ---
-title: How I use ChatGPT as Accessibility Software
+title: How I Use ChatGPT as an Accessibility Device
 permalink: llm-accessibility/index.html
-description: It's not just for making sea shanties about register allocation
+description: It's not just for generating sea shanties about register allocation.
+AI has the potential to vastly improve how we interact with our computing devices.
 date: 2023-05-28
 tags:
  - ai